OpenEMR: Adoption

 In the US, it has been estimated that there are more than 5,000 installations of OpenEMR in physician offices and other small healthcare facilities serving more than 30 million patients.
 Internationally, it has been estimated that OpenEMR is installed in over 15,000 healthcare facilities, translating into more than 45,000 practitioners using the system which are serving greater than 90 million patients.
 The Peace Corps plan to incorporate OpenEMR into their EHR system.
 Siaya District Hospital, a 220-bed hospital in rural Kenya, is using OpenEMR.
 HP India is planning to utilize OpenEMR for their Mobile Health Centre Project.
 There are also articles describing single clinician deployments and a free clinic deployment.
 Internationally, it is known that there are practitioners in Pakistan, Puerto Rico, Australia, Sweden, the Netherlands, Israel, India, Malaysia, Nepal, Indonesia, Bermuda, Armenia, Kenya, and Greece that are either testing or actively using OpenEMR for use as a free electronic medical records program in the respective languages.

 Awards

 OpenEMR has received a Bossie Award in the "Best Open Source Applications" category in both 2012 and 2013.

 Development

 The official OpenEMR code repository was migrated from CVS to git on 20 October 2010.
 The project's main code repository is on GitHub.
 There are also official mirrored code repositories on SourceForge, Google Code, Gitorious, Bitbucket, Assembla, CodePlex and Repo.or.cz.

-OEMR
+OpenEMR Foundation

+The OpenEMR Foundation is a nonprofit entity that was organized April, 2019 to support the OpenEMR project.
+The OpenEMR Foundation is the entity that holds the ONC EHR Certification with SLI Compliance.

-OEMR is a nonprofit entity that was organized in July, 2010 to support the OpenEMR project.
-OEMR is the entity that holds the ONC EHR Certifications with ICSA and InfoGard Labs.
+OEMR was a nonprofit entity that was organized in July, 2010 to support the OpenEMR project.
+OEMR was the former entity that held the ONC EHR Certifications with ICSA and InfoGard Labs.